top of page

 Extended abstracts will be peer reviewed and considered for oral or poster presentation.
 Authors will be asked at the time of submission whether they are interested in submitting a full paper to a journal special issue.

-Deadline for abstracts is May 30, 2026
+Deadline for abstracts is now extended to June 12, 2026

 Expected notification of acceptance is by August 1, 2026